Teppichseite/DeckPass/README.md

 2. Due to a limitation of KeePass, entries which have the same name within the same folder are not being displayed

 ## Security considerations
-1. DeckPass is creating an interactive KeyPass CLI process internally and therefore does not manage or store any credentials itself persistently
+1. DeckPass is creating an interactive KeePass CLI process internally and therefore does not manage or store any credentials itself persistently
-2. The KeyPass CLI stays active as long as either the CLI itself closes it, or the users closes it via UI
+2. The KeePass CLI stays active as long as either the CLI itself closes it, or the users closes it via UI
 3. DeckPass uses the following methods to reduce attack surface
-    1. When creating the KeyPass CLI process, direct parent to child communication via pipes is used to communicate between Python backend (parent) and KeyPass CLI process (child)
+    1. When creating the KeePass CLI process, direct parent to child process communication via pipes is used to communicate between Python backend (parent) and KeePass CLI process (child)
-        1. This reduces the possibilities for other processes to interact with the child process
     2. After the opening a database, the frontend recieves a security token which is required for KeePass command execution for the backend
-        1. The security token is stored in a variable of JavaScript module of the plugin
+        1. The security token is stored in a scoped variable of the JavaScript module of the plugin
         2. This reduces the possibility that a process achieves to perform calls directly to the Python backend
-4. If there is a malicious program or Decky plugin installed it might be able to interact with the running KeyPass CLI process under cerain conditions
+4. If there is a malicious program or Decky plugin installed it might be able to interact with the running KeePass CLI process under cerain conditions
 5. The detailed communication flow can be seen below

 ## Communication between DeckPass and KeePassXC